All Episodes

 Well, they're not, obviously.

-So you heard, you heard Obama say, you're going to save $8,000, and you're thinking, where is this coming from?
+So you heard, you heard Obama say you're going to save $8,000 and you're thinking, where is this coming from?

-You you and you're you're very wise to be looking at it that way.
+And you're very wise to be looking at it that way.

-But what's it based on?
+What's it based on?

-Obama's gonna give me eight what they heard it an entirely different way.
+They heard it an entirely different way.

-You're trying to figure out.
+You're trying to figure out, wait a second, based on what?

 Where's this number coming from?